wintercms/snowboard.js/docs/introduction/what-is-snowboard.md

 ---
+layout: default
 title: "Introduction: What is Snowboard.js?"
-description: "An introduction into what Snowboard.js is and its purpose."
+parent: Introduction
+nav_order: 1
 ---

 # What is Snowboard.JS?

+An introduction into what Snowboard.js is, and its purpose.
+{: .fs-6 .fw-300 }

 Snowboard.JS is a unique take on JavaScript development, with the main focus of the framework being to act as a lightweight, centralised application instance and a base to consolidate separate facets of your front-end functionality without imposing any barriers on what libraries and frameworks you wish to use for your user experience.